FTBpro/count-von-count/README.md

 1. Count number of visitors to a site/page.
 2. Track number of clicks hourly/daily/weekly/yearly etc...
-3. Measure load time in any client and quicly see the slowest clients.
+3. Measure load time in any client and quickly see the slowest clients.
 4. Store anykind of Leaderboard, such as top writers, top readers, top countries your visitors are coming from.
 5. Anything that can be counted!